Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 2005 – Gerald Green

-He has had a roller coaster career, playing for 8 different teams (Celtics, Suns, Rockets, Heat, Pacers, Mavs, Nets, Wolves)
+He has had a roller coaster career, playing for 8 different teams (Celtics, Suns, Rockets, Heat, Pacers, Mavs, Nets, Wolves).
+He was cut by the Rockets before last season and never found his way onto another roster.

 2004 – Dwight Howard